pukkapies/urop2019/README.md

 1. Extracte all the useful information from the Million Song Dataset and clean both the audio tracks and the Last.fm tags database to produce our final 'clean' data;

-2. Prepare the data input pipeline and transform the data in a format which is easy to consume by the training algorithm;
+2. Prepare a flexible data input pipeline and transform the data in a format which is easy to consume by the training algorithm;

 3. Prepare a flexible training script which would allow for multiple experiments (such as slightly different architectures, slightly different versions of the tags database, or different training parameters);